-Luke paused, trying to work out which was weirder - his trusty robot's newfound eloquence, or the fact he could stick him down his pants.
+Luke paused, trying to work out which was weirder: his trusty robot's newfound eloquence, or the fact he could now stick Artoo down his pants.
 He opted for the former.
 The second was really more of a fantasy, especially knowing how many bits and twirly things the droid had to offer.

-Master Yoda was only a short walk away, not least because Dagobah consisted of about five screens.
+Master Yoda was only a short walk away, because Dagobah consisted of about five screens.
 Today, he was in his house instead of pointlessly standing around the swamp, though that never actually made any difference.
-Luke tensed as he entered, as he would when R2 took his much awaited turn later that day.
+Luke tensed as he entered, as he would when Artoo took his much-awaited turn later that day.
 What would the greatest Jedi Master in the universe have to say?

 "There you are, Luke!
 Heard my call you did, yes!
 GENERAL MARUTZ, a leader of the Rebellion, has been kidnapped by stormtroopers.
 Danger there is, mmm?
 Fly you must to the frigid snow planet Etorasp and RESCUE the general before Vader tortures the Rebel battle plans out of him!"

 "Cool Yoda Story, bro," sighed Luke, remembering the days when he actually did stuff that mattered.
 How far away they seemed now.
 Almost as far as the pleasure planet Zeltros, where he now decided to fly and hope Yoda died of old age before finding out.
 And no poodoos were given that day.